kaiweijw/AISmart/README.md

 ## About The Project

-A template project for ABP 8 Framework and Orleans 7 backend.
+AI Smart project for ABP 8 Framework and Orleans 7 backend.
 ## Getting Started

 ### Prerequisites